Aims & Scope

-Manuscript file.
+- Manuscript file.

 Manuscripts are initially screened by the Editors for their suitability for publication in The Data Base for Advances in Information Systems.
 Submissions that are deemed an appropriate fit for the publication are assigned to a Senior Editor.
 Senior Editors develop a review panel of two to five reviewers for the manuscript.
 The Senior Editor uses the reviewers’ comments and recommendations to make a decision to accept, reject, or require revision to a manuscript.
-Major revisions may lead to a full second, third, or fourth review.
+Major revisions may lead to a additional rounds of review.

 The review process takes approximately three to four months from receipt of manuscript to an initial decision.
 Authors can login to the review system to identify the status of the manuscript.
 Authors with a question about the status of their manuscript can contact the Managing Editor, Xihui “Paul” Zhang, at email@example.com.

 Within a few weeks after acceptance of a manuscript, the Managing Editor, Xihui “Paul” Zhang, will contact the author with information about the upcoming publication of the manuscript.
 Authors will receive their tentative publication date as well as a template to format their accepted paper to prepare for the publication process.
 If there are changes to the publication date, this will be communicated to the authors.
 As the publication date draws closer, the Technical Editor, Heidi Seward, will be in touch with authors to prepare for final publication.